favor-zxh/minGPT-tuned/README.md

 Time-mixing is a strange-looking operation designed by me (after pondering on how self-attention works).

-Time-mixing enables more interesting local-attention effects, and makes the model directly capable of learning one essential aspect of human language: if we see "AX" and then we see "A", we are more likely to expect an "X" after "A" (in the Bayesian sense).
+Time-mixing enables more interesting local-attention effects, and makes the model directly capable of learning one essential aspect of human language: if we saw "AX" and then we see "A", we are more likely to expect an "X" after "A" (in the Bayesian sense).

 p.s. you can try interweaving time-mixing channels in different layers.